Ai Koizumi

 Profile

 Ai KOIZUMI received her B.A. in Psychology and Cinema (double major) from The State University of New York, Binghamton (2005), and her Ph.D. in Psychology from the University of Tokyo (2012).
 Her research career includes time as a researcher in the Columbia University Department of Psychology and the Center for Information and Neural Networks (CiNet).
-She joined Sony Computer Science Laboratories in January 2019 as an associate researcher.
+She joined Sony Computer Science Laboratories, Inc in January 2019 as an associate researcher.
 She currently serves as a special lecturer at the Keio University Graduate School of Media and Governance, and a cooperating researcher with Advanced Telecommunications Research Institute International (ATR) and Precursory Research for Embryonic Science and Technology (PRESTO).
 Previously, she served as a special researcher or special international researcher with the Japan Society for the Promotion of Science, NTT Communications Science Laboratories, the Japan-U.S. Brain Research Cooperation Program, and the Leading Initiative for Excellent Young Researchers (LEADER).

 上へ戻る